Skip to main content

 Create a Fuzz Test template

-You can run the following cifuzz command to create a Fuzz Test template in a specified location:
+You can create a Fuzz Test template in a specified location with following command:

 cifuzz create java -o <path to fuzz test>